Penetration Testing

 Credentials Database

-From vulnerabilities, we move on to the extraction of valuable credentials from the target machine and saving them to the workspace database.
-When you use any Metasploit module that extracts or attempts credentials on the target machine then it gets saved inside the credentials section.
-This section can be viewed by running the creds command.
-In the demonstration, we use the ftp_login auxiliary scanner to perform a Bruteforce on the FTP login on our target machine.
-We can see the credentials that were correct have made an entry inside the Credentials section.
+From vulnerabilities, we move on to the extraction of valuable credentials from the target machine and save them to the workspace database.
+When you use any Metasploit module that extracts or attempts credentials on the target machine, it saves them inside the credentials section.
+You can view this section by running thecreds command.
+In the demonstration, we use the ftp_login auxiliary scanner to perform a bruteforce attack on the FTP login of our target machine.
+As a result, the correct credentials have made an entry inside the Credentials section.

-After the brief introduction of the various command that can be run inside the Metasploit shell, we will now focus on the various aspects of them in detail.
-Starting from Workspace.
+After the brief introduction of the various commands that you can run inside the Metasploit shell, we will now, therefore, focus on the various aspects of them in detail.
+We will start by exploring Workspace.

 Renaming Workspace